gustav-landberg/gustav-landberg/README.md

 ### 💻 Currently working on:
 - A gameboy emulator in Rust.
 Planning to release a overview of my development process when done.
 Project somewhat on hiatus, rendering semi complete
+- Learning to shellcode for pentesting and CTFs
+- Cryptopal challenges
 ## Contact
 [You can find my LinkedIn profile here](https://www.linkedin.com/in/gustav-landberg-615a31182).
 ## Favorite languages (in rough order)